Univox

 Univox was a musical instrument brand of Unicord from the early 1960s, when they purchased the Amplifier Corporation of America of Westbury, New York, and began to market a line of guitar amplifiers.
 Univox also distributed guitars by Matsumoku, effects units by Shin-Ei Companion, and synthesizers by Crumar and Korg.

-In 1985, the Wickes Companies sold Unicord to Korg, and the Univox brand was phased out.
+In 1985, the Wickes Companies sold Unicord to Korg, and the Univox brand was phased out, later revived by Jam Industries.

 History

 In 1964, Unicord (a manufacturer of electric transformers acquired by Gulf and Western Industries in 1959) purchased the Amplifier Corporation of America and began marketing a line of amplifiers under the name of Univox.